-A free government cell phone is available for use by low-income residents who qualify for the Lifeline Assistance program.
+A free government cell phone is available for use by qualified people who qualify for the Lifeline Assistance program.
 This particular federal assistance plan is offered by the Federal Communications Commission (FCC.)
-There are over 8 million American citizens who are a part of this program and there are another 20 million who are eligible to apply.
+There are millions of peple who are a part of this program and there are millions of others who are eligible to apply.

-The government program known as Lifeline provides free government cell phones with 250 free minutes each month for those people receiving government assistance or with lower incomes.
-It’s already estimated that close to 12 million people participate in the program and millions more are eligible.
-With the economy sputtering and a shortage of jobs available, Lifeline is providing a key service for those that normally wouldn’t have access to a cell phone.
+The government program known as Lifeline provides free government cell phones with free monthly minutes, data, and texting for those people receiving government assistance or with lower incomes.
+Lifeline is providing a key service for those that normally wouldn’t have access to a cell phone.

 A cell phone is crucial in emergency situations, staying connected with doctors, emergency services, family, and even potential employers.

-Household that have an income that is below 135% to 150% of the Federal Poverty Guidelines are also eligible.
+Households that have an income that is at or below their state’s Federal Poverty Guidelines are also eligible.
 Only one Lifeline account is allowed per household and individuals must have a valid U.S. mailing address.
 Each state has their own particular qualifying standards and individuals should review the criteria that their particular state requires.
 There are various companies that are approved to provide Lifeline service, namely Q Link Wireless, Safelink, and Assurance Wireless.